 Investment Opportunities in Brazil

-The blocks and the technical and economic parameters of the production sharing agreement are defined by CNPE and the bidding round promoted by the ANP.
-The Ministry of Mines and Energy (MME) is responsible for establishing the guidelines to be observed by the ANP for the promotion of the bidding round and for the drafting of bidding documents and contracts, later approved by the ministry.
+The CNPE defines the blocks and the technical and economic parameters of the production-sharing agreement, while the ANP organizes the bidding round.
+The Ministry of Mines and Energy (MME) sets the guidelines for ANP to follow when preparing the bidding documents and contracts, which are later approved by the ministry.

-In the bidding rounds under the regime of production sharing, the winning company is the one that offers the Brazilian State the largest share of oil and natural gas (that is, the largest portion of the exceeding oil).
+In production-sharing bidding rounds, the winner is the one offering the Brazilian State the largest share of oil and natural gas, that is, the largest portion of exceeding oil.

-The consortia that explore the pre-salt are composed by the Pré-sal Petróleo S.A.
-(PPSA) , representing the Federal Union, and the winning companies of the bid.
-The contracts are signed by the MME, on behalf of the Federal Union.
+The consortia exploring a pre-salt area are necessarily composed of a state-owned enterprise, Pré-Sal Petróleo S.A.
+(PPSA), representing the Union, and the winning companies.
+The contracts are signed by the MME on behalf of the Union.

 - How to contract areas for exploration and production in Brazil